- City Government

 The City has established proper procurement practices in compliance with City Charter and Chapter 21 of the City’s Code of Ordinances, State of Florida Statutes, and Federal Code of Regulations.
 The Purchasing Division is a member of the National Institute of Government Procurement (NIGP), the Florida Association of Public Procurement Officials (FAPPO), Central Florida Chapter of NIGP (CFC-NIGP), and is certified by the Universal Public Procurement Certification Council (UPPCC).

-The City has transitioned to a new e-Bid/RFx software powered by Negometrix, which is a completely free service for all respondents.
-All solicitations will be released electronically through Negometrix and responses from bidders must be submitted electronically through this online platform.
-By using Negometrix, prospective bidders will be provided with all information regarding a bid including addendums and changes to the project requirements.
-Prior to submitting a bid/proposal, bidders are required to set up their free account with Negometrix.
-Register your company at app.negometrix.com.
+The City has transitioned to a new e-Procurement software powered by Bonfire, see the "Current Open Solicitations" tab.
+All solicitations will be released electronically through Bonfire at https://ocoee.bonfirehub.com and responses from bidders must be submitted electronically through Bonfire's online platform.
+By using Bonfire, prospective bidders have access to information regarding a solicitation including the bid date and time, the solicitation documents, addendums. and changes to the project requirements.
+Bonfire is a completely free service for all prospective bidders.
+Prior to viewing solicitation documents and submitting a bid, prospective bidders are required to set up a free account with Bonfire by registering at https://ocoee.bonfirehub.com This link is also available within the solicitation on Bonfire by clicking the "Prepare your submission" button.

 The City requires a vendor application and IRS W-9 form in order to be added to the vendor list.
 Each City department has access to this vendor list for quote purposes and is responsible for the purchase of commodities and services for their department up to their authority levels.